mattmcspirit/azurestack/README.md

 Post-Script Actions
 -------------------
-This script can take over 6 hours to finish, depending on your hardware and download speeds.
+This script can take many hours to finish, depending on your hardware and download speeds.
+There are no specific post-script actions to perform after the script has finished.

 ### Troubleshooting & Improvements
 This script, and the packages have been developed, and tested, to the best of my ability.
 I'm not a PowerShell guru, nor a specialist in Linux scripting, thus, if you do encounter issues, [let me know through GitHub](<../../issues>) and I'll do my best to resolve them.